Racconigi: History

 The town was founded in medieval times.
 It was a possession of the marquisses of Saluzzo, of the princes of Acaia and of the Savoy-Carignano.

-On 24 October 1909 King Victor Emmanuel III of Italy and Nicholas II of Russian Empire concluded a secret agreement at Racconigi, known as the Racconigi Bargain.
+On 24 October 1909 King Victor Emmanuel III of Italy and Nicholas II of Russian Empire concluded a secret agreement at Racconigi.
+Known as the Racconigi Bargain, Italy and Russia divided their spheres of influence in the region.